 Children and accident injuries where they weren’t even in a car

-We always just think about children that are getting injured in car accidents, where they were inside the vehicle.
-But, there are many reports about children getting run over by a vehicle that is also causing death and serious injuries.
+There are many reports about kids getting run over by a vehicle that is also causing death and serious injuries.
 We have read the stories where parents have backed over there own children in the driveway.
 Be aware of where your children are.

 It is our responsibility as parents to make sure that you are teaching your child that streets are dangerous and that they should not play near the street.